camunda/camunda-docs/docs/self-managed/reference-architecture/manual/manual.md

 - Load balancer for distributing traffic (if required)

 :::info Customizing ports
-Some ports can be overwritten and are not definitive, you may conduct the [documentation](#TODO) to see how it can be done for the different components, in case you want to use a different port.
+Some ports can be overwritten and are not definitive, you may conduct the documentation of each component to see how it can be done, in case you want to use a different port.
 Or in our example `Connectors` and `Web UIs` overlap on 8080 due to which we moved connectors to a different port.
 :::

 ### Application